rezaakb/pinns-jax/README.md

 - Implement your training structures using Hydra, as illustrated in our provided examples.
 - Directly incorporate our package to solve your custom problem.

-For a practical guide on directly using our package to solve the Schrödinger PDE in a continuous forward problem, refer to our tutorial here: [tutorials/0-Burgers.ipynb](tutorials/0-Burgers.ipynb).
+For a practical guide on directly using our package to solve the Burgers PDE in a continuous forward problem, refer to our tutorial here: [tutorials/0-Burgers.ipynb](tutorials/0-Burgers.ipynb).

 ## Data